from a handpicked tutor in LIVE 1-to-1 classes

 Plotting Points on a Coordinate Plane

 In this section, we are going to learn how to plot a point on the coordinate plane.
-Let's take the example of point P = (5, 6).
-To plot a point in the coordinate plane, follow the steps given below:
+Let us take the example of point P = (5, 6).
+To plot a point on the coordinate plane, follow the steps given below:

 - Step 1: Draw two perpendiculars, the X-axis and Y-axis.

 - Step 2: Start from the origin.
 Move 5 units to the right, along the positive X-axis.